-What: Develop and implement an education program about the introduction of undesirable species to the Estuary and how they are transported.
-Presentations should be made to sports clubs, environmental groups, schools, etc., on a regular basis to educate people about the implications of illegal or unwanted introduction and transport of non-indigenous biota.
-Concepts such as the impact of new species on native species and possible impact on the ecosystem need to be stressed.
+What: Develop and implement an education program about the introduction of non-native invasive species to the Estuary and how they are transported.
+Presentations should be made to sports clubs, environmental groups, schools, etc., on a regular basis to educate people about the implications of illegal or unwanted introduction and transport of non-native invasive species.
+Concepts such as the impact of new species on native species and their possible impact on the ecosystem need to be stressed.
 Methods of educating individuals should include signs posted at fishing areas and boating facilities, inclusion of warnings with boat and fishing/hunting licenses, and public service announcements.